As with all of the modeling projects I've taken on over the years, the

 As a result, I'm convinced that the Batmobile from the 1966 TV show

-BATMAN is probably . . . no, definitely the coolest
+is probably . . . no, definitely the coolest car ever

-car ever to be designed and built.
-This work of Car Customization Art is
+to be designed and built.
+This work of Car Customization Art is still impressive

-As a scale modeler and former 11-year-old who loved the show, I always
+modeler and former 11-year-old who loved the show, I always wanted to build

-wanted to build a good replica of the car George Barris customized from
+a good replica of the car George Barris customized from a 1955 Lincoln

 In the late 1990s, Revell re-issued its 1956-vintage 1/25 scale kit of the Lincoln Futura, the concept car that George Barris customized to become the Batmobile of the TV series.
 The kit was bought by many for the purpose of converting it to the Batmobile as Barris did to the real thing.
 This would also be a job for an advanced modeler with the time and the drive to do some work that may be more of a challenge than the typical modeler might be willing to take on.
 I wanted to take on that challenge.
 At least my intentions were good.
 All I needed was the motivation.